 Range Creep and Change Orders

-In FFP contracts, changes to the project range or requirements can be difficult.
-Small businesses may face pressure to accommodate changes without additional compensation, eroding their profit margin and potentially new to disputes with the client.
+In FFP contracts, changes to the project range or requirements can be problematic.
+Small businesses may face pressure to accommodate changes without additional compensation, eroding their profit margin and potentially leading to disputes with the client.

 To protect against range creep and change orders, small businesses should: